Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 Note that in Mbed TLS 3.x, the whole library configuration could be in `mbedtls/mbedtls_config.h` (or `MBEDTLS_CONFIG_FILE`) plus optionally `MBEDTLS_USER_CONFIG_FILE`.
 In TF-PSA-Crypto, the configuration must be in `psa/crypto_config.h` (or `TF_PSA_CRYPTO_CONFIG_FILE`) plus optionally `TF_PSA_CRYPTO_USER_CONFIG_FILE`.

-The Mbed TLS configuration file should not try to modify any option consumed by TF-PSA-Crypto: this would make Mbed TLS's use of cryptography inconsistent with what the crypto library provides.
-As an exception, it's safe to use the same content in the TF-PSA-Crypto configuration and in the Mbed TLS configuration..
+The Mbed TLS 4.x configuration file should not try to modify any option consumed by TF-PSA-Crypto: this would make Mbed TLS's use of cryptography inconsistent with what the crypto library provides.
+However, it is ok to redundantly set a TF-PSA-Crypto option in the Mbed TLS configuration if it was already set to the same value in the TF-PSA-Crypto configuration; this allows using the same file as `TF_PSA_CRYPTO_CONFIG_FILE` and `MBEDTLS_CONFIG_FILE`.

 ### Header files